-If you were searching for Rhonda Patrick smoothie you probably already know who Dr. Rhonda Patrick is.
-You can go ahead and scroll down to see the information about the two smoothies that she makes.
-If not, you can read a short introduction about Dr. Rhonda Patrick.
+If you were searching for Rhonda Patrick smoothie you probably already know who she is.
+You can go ahead and scroll down to see the information about the two smoothies that she has made “famous”.
+If not, you can learn more about her right here:

 Who is Dr. Rhonda Patrick?